 Best for Reef Diving: Red Sea, Egypt

 Egypt’s Red Sea dive sites are renowned for their pristine reefs, which together support more than 220 different species of hard and soft coral.
 Many areas enjoy protected status, and marine life flourishes as a result.
 In total, Egypt’s Red Sea is home to approximately 1,100 species of fish, 20% of which are endemic to the area.
 The most famous reefs are those of Ras Mohammed National Park, while other premier reef-diving destinations include Giftun Island, the Brothers Islands and Daedalus Reef.
-Warm water temperatures and excellent year-round visibility help to enhance the splendor of Egypt’s underwater landscapes.Continue to 4 of 9 below.
+Warm water temperatures and excellent year-round visibility help to enhance the splendor of the Egyptian underwater landscapes, which are almost on par with its other famous landmarks.Continue to 4 of 9 below.

 04 of 09